 - Other types of steel, such as corten or galvanised steel

 Laser cutting and engraving steel has always been a relatively easy process, but it’s not the same for the other metals.
-Aluminium is a reflective metal, which can cause problems for other types of laser cutting process, such as gas laser cutting, due to flashback damage.
+Aluminium is a reflective metal, which can cause problems for other types of laser-based cutting processes, such as gas laser cutting, due to flashback damage.
 A fiber laser has no problem with this.

-Laser cutting and engraving brass and copper can also pose problems too as these are two very conductive metals.
+Cutting and engraving brass and copper with lasers can also pose problems too as these are two very conductive metals.
 This means that they suck the heat out of the laser beam effectively rendering it useless.
 To handle this, you simply increase the beam intensity of your laser, although this does usually mean that you are more limited with the thickness of brass and copper that you can work with.

-Some applications for the laser cutting and laser engraving of metal
+Some applications for cutting and engraving of metal with lasers

 The flexibility of a fiber laser and its ability to work with such a wide range of materials means that it is useful for multiple applications.
 Some of these are: